 Tries firing lightning before moving around Wander's hiding-spot to get an easier shot.

 Pretends to look away, only to charge a beam and look back and fire.

-Fire beams from a distance that sometimes is fired right towards Wander, other times aimed a little forwards so Wander collides with them.
+Fires beams from a distance that are sometimes fired right towards Wander, other times aimed a little forwards so Wander collides with them.

 Eyeless Face / The Faceless: This is the only colossus that doesn't even bother with eyes.
 Instead, you tell if it's aggressive if its horns turn from blue to red (it's possible that these are meant to be eye-stalks, but the game gives no indication if this is the case or not).